leo-mazz/freshair/doc/instructions.md

 # FreshAir.org.uk IT: a simple guide for users
 [[toc]]
+## Formatting guide
+Wherever on the website you find a visual editor (like for posts, pages and events) you can format text, create tables and so on.
+You can upload a picture (or embed an external one) by clicking on the ‘Picture’ button.
+You can add an attachment by clicking on the ‘Link’ button, then on ‘Upload’.
+You can embed other types of content (like youtube videos) by clicking on the ‘Source’ button in the editor and pasting the relevant HTML code.
+Remember to switch back to visual editing.
+ Please use as little formatting as possible.
+Setting your text bold or italic is definitely ok, changing its background-color is almost definitely not ok.
+Some HTML code you add may be filtered away before being presented to users.
+If you have any special need on that regard, get in touch with the webmaster.
+If you have some systematic issue with formatting, such as the font-size being too small for all posts, get in touch with the webmaster, **do not** systematically manually change the font size yourself.

 ## Publishing posts
 ### Tags
-Please assign the appropriate existing tags (and/or create new) before publishing a post.
+You can manage tags through Admin Dashboard > Content > Tags Please assign the appropriate existing tags (and/or create new ones) before publishing a post.
 When there is a tag related to an event, and the event becomes past, please add a temporal identifier to the name of the tag (e.g. change 'General Elections' to 'General Elections 2017').

 ### Posts
-If you are in a show, you can assign a show to your post.
+You can manage posts through Admin Dashboard > Content > Posts If you are in a show, you can assign a show to your post.
 It will then be displayed in your show's page.
 If you're in a team, you can assign a team to your post.
 It will then be displayed in your team's page.
 In order for your post to be actually published, make sure that the 'Is published?' checkbox is checked.
+You can use this feature to write drafts.
-Please write a short body for your post, it will be displayed in the multiple posts view.
+You can write a short body for your post, it will be displayed in the multiple posts view.
+If you don't, it will be automatically generated from the post content.
-To embed content (for example from YouTube or MixCloud), get the embed code and copy it as HTML, after clicking on the 'Source' button in the editor.
-Please use as little formatting as possible.
-Setting your text bold or italic is definitely ok, changing its background-color is almost definitely not ok.
-Some code you add may be filtered away before being presented to users.
-If you have any special need, get in touch with the webmaster.
-You can upload your own pictures by using the 'Image' button.
+As for the post content, **please**, refer to the Formatting Guide above.

 ### Reviews
 If your post is a review, you can add a rating to it (it will be appropriately represented by the website with a 0 to 5 stars graphic).
 To do so, before publishing a post, add 'Post Metadata' to it, selecting the type 'rating' and inserting a numeric score from 0 to 10.